LeonisX/yoda-stories-translation-tool/documents/italy.md

 ![](images/zones/z265.png)

-Most likely, the change was made out of curiosity, and the programmer used the level editor.
+Most likely, the change made out of curiosity, and the programmer used the level editor.

 **Zone 472**: differences in unused script fields.